handy-common-utils/dev-utils/README.md

 ## Node.js version compatibility

 - Test cases have been verified with Node.js versions 10, 14, and 16.
-- Compilation targe is ES2017
+- Compilation targe is ES2017.
+- Compatibility with ES2017 has been checked.

 ## How to use - generating API doc and update README.md